 - SAT and/or ACT score(s) and official high school transcript.

-– One (1) from a teacher, guidance counselor, or principal at the high school from which the diploma was earned.- One (1) from a person of your choice who can express the student’s involvement in the community and/or potential for becoming an effective teacher.
+- Two letters of recommendation:- One (1) from a teacher, guidance counselor, or principal at the high school from which the diploma was earned.- One (1) from a person of your choice who can express the student’s involvement in the community and/or potential for becoming an effective teacher.

 - Two essays: one entitled, “Why I Want to Teach,” which will address your motivation for entering the teaching profession and the community as a teacher, and a second essay title, “How do I believe the Call Me Mister program will benefit me as a student?”

-- A Charleston Southern University/CMM application submitted to Princeton McBride, Program Director.
+- A Charleston Southern University/CMM application submitted to Mr. Jimmy Freeman, Program Director.

 4: Following the submission of the above items, an interview will be scheduled with the prospective program participants to ascertain their potential for teaching and their motivation for participation in the program, as well as to provide an opportunity for clarification of any information submitted through the application process.